Wundarr the Aquarian: The Initiative

-After joining the Initiative program he is assigned a position on the Florida Initiative Team, The Command with Jennifer Kale and Siege.
-This team is the first to encounter the Marvel Zombies, who have made a breach into the Marvel Universe through the Nexus of Realities.
-He is then bitten on the shoulder by a zombified Deadpool whom Wundarr throws into the blades of a nearby skiff; Kale activates them, reducing Deadpool to a bloody pulp.
-Wundarr goes into a form of "hibernation" in an energy cocoon in order to stave off the zombie infection, and is later shown still in this state quarantined at A.R.M.O.R. headquarters.
+After joining the Initiative program, Wundarr joins Florida's team, the Command, with Jennifer Kale and Siege.
+This team is the first to encounter the Marvel Zombies, who have entered the Marvel Universe through the Nexus of Realities.
+Wundarr is then bitten by a zombified Deadpool and enters hibernation in an energy cocoon to recover.
+After recovering, he defends Florida during the Skrull invasion of Earth, and later attends the Thing's bachelor party.